carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - Use Case: Test & Dev to keep costs low.
 - It is not very intelligent — it can’t route traffic based on content like Application Load Balancers.

-## ASG (Auto Scaling Group)
+### ASG (AutoScaling Group)

 ![ASG](https://d1.awsstatic.com/product-marketing/AutoScaling/aws-auto-scaling-how-it-works-diagram.d42779c774d634883bdcd0463de7bd86f6e2231d.png)

 - Monitors and scales applications to optimise performance and costs.
-- It Can be used across a number of different services including EC2 instances and Spot Fleets, ECS tasks, Aurora replicas and DynamoDB tables.
+- It can be used across a number of different services including EC2 instances and Spot Fleets, ECS tasks, Aurora replicas and DynamoDB tables.
 - Instances are created in ASG using Launch Configuration (Legacy) or Launch Template (Recommended option)
   - You can create ASG that launches both Spot and On-Demand Instances or multiple instance types using launch template, not possible with launch configuration.
   - You cannot change the launch configuration for an ASG, you must create a new launch configuration and update your ASG with it.
 - You can add Lifecycle Hooks to ASG to perform custom action during:
   1. scale-out to run script, install softwares and send complete-lifecycle-action command to continue
   2. scale-in e.g. download logs, take snapshot before termination
+- Use Case: A company hosts a multiplayer game on AWS.
+The application uses Amazon EC2 instances in a single Availability Zone and users connect over Layer 4.
+How to make the architecture highly available and also more cost-effective.
+  - Enable ASG to add and remove instances **across multiple availability zones**.
+This architecture will also be cost-effective as the Auto Scaling group will ensure the right number of instances are running based on demand.
+  - Uses ALB or NLB to distribute the traffic to the instances.

-### Scaling options
+#### Scaling options

 Auto Scaling offers both dynamic scaling and predictive scaling options:

-#### Dynamic Scaling
+##### Dynamic Scaling

 - Dynamic scaling scales the capacity of your Auto Scaling group as traffic changes occur.
 - Types Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on: